zisismaras/ender_3_4.2.2_firmware/README.md

 ### auto_level

 [automatic leveling](https://marlinfw.org/docs/gcode/G029-abl-bilinear.html)
-**Note**: I have a CR-touch but BL-touch should work as well.
+**Note**: Only tested with a CR-touch but a BL-touch should work as well.
 Not sure about the 3D-touch clones, do some research before flashing.
 If you have a different type of probe you will need a different configuration.

 4 different variations are provided: